Have Large Vision-Language Models Mastered Art History?: Results

-Overall, Impressionism is among the best predicted and most frequently predicted styles by the generative models, especially LLaVA (15.93\% of WikiArt's paintings) and OpenFlamingo (14\% of WikiArt's paintings).
+Impressionism is among the best and most frequently predicted styles, especially by LLaVA (15.93\% of WikiArt's paintings).
 This might be due to the popularity of Impressionism, which gained early global acclaim and appeals to all social classes.
-Its high market value, ongoing educational efforts, and enhanced accessibility through modern technology also contribute to its enduring appeal \cite{snider2001lasting, hook2012ultimate, dombrowski2023impressionism}.
-In predicting Impressionism, GPT-4o achieves the highest F1 score of 0.7 in WikiArt, followed by CLIP (0.53), LLaVA (0.5) and OpenFlamingo (0.48).
+Its high market value, ongoing educational efforts, and enhanced accessibility through modern technology also contribute to its enduring appeal \cite{snider2001lasting,hook2012ultimate,dombrowski2023impressionism}.
+In predicting Impressionism, GPT-4o achieves the highest F1 score of 0.71 on WikiArt, followed by CLIP (0.53) and LLaVA (0.5).

-We found the art style vocabulary of OpenFlamingo to be limited.
-While Impressionism (14\%), Realism (14\%), Expressionism (7.7\%) and Romanticism (4.6\%) are among the most predicted classes, OpenFlamingo frequently predicts labels unrelated to visual art (e.g., Ichthyology, Romeo and Juliet, and Ernest Hemingway).
-This issue might be improved in larger versions of OpenFlamingo, such as those involving the MPT-7B language model \cite{MosaicML2023Introducing}, which we did not test due to computational resource limitations.
 The vocabulary of LLaVA is mostly wide and accurate, but it lacks awareness of certain art styles; for instance, it never predicts Mannerism.
 Additionally, when predicting the art period, LLaVA outputs incorrect labels like Egyptian, Medieval, Modern alongside more conventional art periods such as Baroque, Renaissance and Impressionism.

+An overview of the styles predicted by GPT-4o in JenAesthetics, compared to the ground-truth, is available in Appendix~\ref{Appendix C}.
+Notably, GPT-4o provides a finer-grained classification than the dataset labels; for example, it distinguishes Italian, Venetian, Spanish, and English Renaissance from the overarching `Renaissance' category.
+The model achieves an overall accuracy of 54.35\%.
+However, when the predicted styles are grouped according to their overarching stylistic period, the accuracy rises to 62.79\%, with `Modern Art and 20th Century Movements' and `Post-Impressionism' achieving the highest (75\%) and lowest (40.1\%) accuracies, respectively.
+Despite being trained on massive amounts of data, GPT-4o does make mistakes.
+Examining these misclassifications provides insights into GPT-4o's multimodal reasoning and its challenges in distinguishing closely related artistic styles, which we elaborate on in the following sections.